dimitriskokoretsis/qPCR.CFX.process/README.md

     `GOI.Cq.weighed`.

 -   `control.DCq.weighed`: Average `DCq.weighed` of designated control
-    sample for each gene of interest.
+    sample, for each gene of interest.

 -   `log2.fold.change`: Difference between `DCq.weighed` and
     `control.DCq.weighed`.
 Also equal to log<sub>2</sub> of fold-change.